Victoria government logo

 What is an Acknowledgement of Traditional Owners?

-An Acknowledgement of Traditional Owners can be done by anyone and is a way of showing awareness of, and respect for, the Aboriginal Traditional Owners of the land on which a meeting or event is being held.
+An Acknowledgement of Traditional Owners, sometimes called an Acknowledgement of Country, can be done by anyone.
+It is a way of showing awareness of, and respect for, the Aboriginal Traditional Owners of the land on which a meeting or event is being held.

 When is an Acknowledgement of Traditional Owners appropriate?